Home / News / Business / Elon Musk’s Net Worth Explained: Worlds Richest Man Hit by 40% Tesla Stock Decline

 After Tesla, Musk’s next most valuable asset is his 30% stake in SpaceX, a privately held company that was valued at $180 billion when it last raised capital in December 2023.
 More recently, Bloomberg reported on a prospective tender offer that valued the company at $210 billion.

 Together, Tesla and SpaceX account for more than 90% of Musk’s net worth.
-Meanwhile, if the latest estimates are to be believed, Musk’s estimated 42% stake in X Corp is little more than pocket change in comparison.
+Meanwhile, Musk’s estimated 42% stake in X Corp is little more than pocket change in comparison.

-But even if the firm does lose its position as the world’s most valuable car company, Musk’s second-most profitable venture could secure his spot at the top of the rich list.
+However, even if the firm loses its position as the world’s most valuable car company, Musk’s second-most profitable venture could secure his spot at the top of the rich list.

 Can SpaceX Flip Tesla?